 This analysis makes certain assumptions about the European regional security environment.
 The first is that budget uncertainty as a result of the global financial crisis will continue to place pressure on defense budgets, but the European Union and the Euro-zone will not break up.
 The next is that publicly reported European budget and acquisition figures are reliable.
-Finally, defense spending figures, even when credible and not undercut by corruption are not an exact measure of capability.
-However, these figures, when examined in detail from multiple approaches, are a useful proxy for whether defense capabilities are adequately resourced.
+Finally, defense spending figures, even when credible and not undercut by corruption, are not an exact measure of capability.
+However, these figures, when examined in detail and with multiple approaches, are a useful proxy for whether defense capabilities are adequately resourced.

 This analysis also makes certain assumptions about the European polling.
-The first is that in liberal democracies, public opinion on defense in foreign policy matters is one factor among many that influences defense spending levels and priorities as well as the extent of cooperation with neighboring countries.
-The next is that moves in public opinion may or may not reflect moves in elite opinion, but in either case, public opinion changes faster than budget and acquisition policy and thus is a leading indicator.
-The next is that public opinion can be meaningfully measured on an annual basis.
-Finally, that Eurobarometer and Transatlantic Trends reports are effective measures of national level public opinion.
+The first is that in liberal democracies, public opinion on defense in foreign policy matters is one factor among many that influences defense spending levels and priorities, as well as the extent of cooperation with neighboring countries.
+The next is that moves in public opinion may or may not reflect moves in elite opinion, but in either case, public opinion changes faster than budget and acquisition policy and therefore is a leading indicator.
+Another is that public opinion can be meaningfully measured on an annual basis.
+Finally, we assume that Eurobarometer and Transatlantic Trends reports are effective measures of national level public opinion.

-This analysis also operates under the following assumptions about the United States security environment.
-Budget uncertainty as a result of sequestration and the Budget Control Act will continue, with resulting requirements to reduce end strength and carefully prioritize acquisition and engagement activities.
-Next, emergent and continuing crises around the world, similar to ISIS in Iraq, Syria’s ongoing civil war, possible terrorist activity in parts of Africa, and non-traditional security requirements such as the present Ebola outbreak in West Africa will be persistent, and will require some level of U.S. military response; and, as a result, increased European capability.
-Finally, NATO allies and traditional partners will continue to be supportive of the United States positions and efforts within Europe and in some cases abroad, but their own resource constraints will limit the degree to which they are able to participate with U.S. in either response actions or engagement activities.
+This analysis also operates under a number of assumptions about the United States security environment.
+One is that budget uncertainty as a result of sequestration and the Budget Control Act will continue, with resulting requirements to reduce end strength and carefully prioritize acquisition and engagement activities.
+Next, emergent and continuing crises around the world, similar to ISIS in Iraq, Syria’s ongoing civil war, possible terrorist activity in parts of Africa, and non-traditional security requirements such as the present Ebola outbreak in West Africa, will be persistent and will require some level of U.S. military response and, as a result, increased European capability.
+Finally, NATO allies and traditional partners will continue to be supportive of the United States’ positions and efforts within Europe and in some cases abroad, but their own resource constraints will limit the degree to which they are able to participate with the U.S., in either response actions or engagement activities.

 Initial Observations

 Initial analysis has found that public opinion does correlate in the expected direction for the two initial questions under regression models.
 Given clear United States government support for higher European defense spending, it is natural that support for U.S. leadership would be associated with higher defense spending levels.
-The second polling question, asking whether defense budgets increase or decrease, also aligns as expected with higher defense spending.
-This was true for some of the fixed-effect models, although for the model2, where country-effects are held constant, the sign is reversed for U.S. support and not significant for support of increasing defense spend.
+The second polling question, concerning whether defense budgets increase or decrease, also aligns as expected with higher defense spending.
+This was true for some of the fixed-effect models, although for the model2, in which country-effects are held constant, the sign is reversed for U.S. support and not significant for support of increasing defense spend.

 However, at this stage there are multiple significant caveats.
 First, some of the variables are correlated with one another in a manner that could confound the model.
 Addressing these relationships will be an important .
 Second, the study team will want to further increase its understanding of how some of the variables interact with defense spending, particularly those relating to the threat ratio, terrorism, and other conflicts.
 Third, the fixed-effects models did not return a consistent result regarding the public opinion variable.
-The a future step will be to create a model that holds both country and time constant.
+A future step will be to create a model that holds both country and time constant.